Radian Group Inc. (RDN) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for RDN is $29.17, which is $1.19 above than the current price.
-The public float for RDN is 155.11M, and at present, short sellers hold a 4.53% of that float.
-The average trading volume of RDN on August 11, 2023 was 1.29M shares.
+The average price recommended by analysts for Radian Group Inc. (RDN) is $29.17, which is $2.47 above the current market price.
+The public float for RDN is 156.18M and currently, short sellers hold a 4.50% of that float.
+On August 17, 2023, RDN’s average trading volume was 1.25M shares.

 RDN’s Market Performance

-RDN’s stock has seen a 0.00% decrease for the week, with a 7.01% rise in the past month and a 10.49% gain in the past quarter.
-The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 1.66% for Radian Group Inc. The simple moving average for the last 20 days is 2.13% for RDN’s stock, with a simple moving average of 21.85% for the last 200 days.
+RDN’s stock has seen a -4.95% decrease for the week, with a 1.87% rise in the past month and a 6.93% gain in the past quarter.
+The volatility ratio for the week is 1.84%, and the volatility levels for the past 30 days are at 1.70% for Radian Group Inc. The simple moving average for the past 20 days is -1.89% for RDN’s stock, with a 17.60% simple moving average for the past 200 days.

 Analysts’ Opinion of RDN